bennn/racket-minus-contracts/README.md

 Advanced: Ignore a few contracts
 --------------------------------
 Here's the scenario:

 1. You've run the contract profiler
-2. You've noticed that one particular contract is very expensive.
+2. You've noticed that a few contracts are very expensive.

 For example, you see this output and decide that `(-> any/c boolean?)` is overly expensive.
 ```